 Swiss nationals in Slovenia

-According to statistics on the Swiss abroad, 454 Swiss nationals were living in Slovenia at the end of 2018.
+According to statistics on the Swiss abroad recorded in February 2023, 541 Swiss nationals are living in Slovenia.

 History of bilateral relations

 Diplomatic relations were established between Switzerland and Slovenia in 1992.
 Slovenia opened an embassy in Bern in January of that year, while Switzerland established an embassy in Ljubljana in 2001.

 During the transitional phase in the 1990s, Switzerland gave its support to a project for the modernisation of the Slovenian administration, leading to the founding of the National Administrative Academy to train Slovenian experts.